Hi, how can we help you today?

 1. Overview of the Kling Video Models

-Kling AI is a suite of advanced text-to-video and image-to-video generation models developed by Kuaishou Technology, a TikTok competitor.
-Since its introduction, the Kling family has evolved through several versions (1.0, 1.5, 1.6, 2.0 and now 2.1), each bringing significant improvements to video quality, motion fluidity, and creative capabilities.
+Kling AI is a suite of advanced text‑to‑video and image‑to‑video models developed by Kuaishou Technology.
+Since its introduction, the Kling family has evolved through multiple versions (1.0, 1.5, 1.6, 2.0 and 2.1).
+Kling has become a leading player among generative video systems thanks to its strengths in character animation, motion consistency and its ability to generate high‑quality clips from both text prompts and image inputs.

-Scenario currently makes three Kling models available:
+Scenario currently makes the following Kling models available:

 1. Kling 1.6: Released in both “Standard“ and “Pro“ version, further refining motion fluidity and scene understanding